What is vertigo?

 VRT programs can take as little as a few weeks but can take significantly longer depending on each individual case, health history, home program and symptoms.

 If you suffer from vertigo, our experienced team at Cloverdale Physiotherapy & Sports Injury Clinic can help.
 We specialize in treating positional vertigo and vestibulopathies.
-Give us a call or get in touch through our contact form to book an appointment today.
+Give us a call or book an online appointment today.